 Make up a brine solution: ¾ C of good quality salt (not iodised and with no free-flow agent) in 4 litres of water.
 Soak the olives in this brine solution for one week.

 After the week, drain the olives (discard the brine solution) and rinse.
-Make up a stronger brine: 1 Cup of salt to 4 litres of water.
+Make up a stronger brine: 1 cup of salt to 4 litres of water.
 Place the olives in clean jars.
-You can add some of the following herbs and spices to the jars in various combinations:
+You can add some following herbs and spices to the jars in various combinations: